c3di/neural_fib_se_bse/README.md

 systems of cubes, even though it was trained on structures consisting of spheres and cylinders only.

-The method is described in detail in this publication [https://openreview.net/attachment?id=SwO84a6yA5&name=pdf]
+The method is described in detail in this publication:

+[https://openreview.net/attachment?id=SwO84a6yA5&name=pdf]

 ## Citing